-- Understand the relationship between strategic analysis and strategic implementation - Comprehend the nature of Strategic Management - Apply strategy principles to learn strategy formulation and strategy implementation - Understand the international dimensions of strategic management - Study the major contemporary trends in strategic management
+- 1. Understand the relationship between strategic analysis and strategic implementation - 2.
+Comprehend the nature of Strategic Management - 3.
+Apply strategy principles to learn strategy formulation and strategy implementation - 4.
+Understand the international dimensions of strategic management

 Pedagogy: The teaching-learning of the course would be organized through lectures, tutorials, assignments, projects/ presentations and quizzes with emphasis on case studies.
 Faculty members strive to make the classes interactive so that students can correlate the theories with practical example.